AdobeDocs/commerce-admin.en/help/getting-started/extensions.md

 ---
-title: Extensions
+title: Extensions from Adobe
 description: Review information about extensions for Adobe Commerce and Magento Open Source released by Adobe.
 exl-id: 86338edc-c32a-41c8-9594-6aec26f53ac6
 feature: Extensions
 ---
-# Extensions
+# Extensions from Adobe

-This topic provides information about extensions for Adobe Commerce and Magento Open Source released by Adobe.
+This topic provides information about extensions for Adobe Commerce and Magento Open Source that are released by Adobe.
 Extensions add features, functionality, services, and integrations to the Admin and storefront.
 Some of these extensions are developed through Magento Open Source Community contributions.
 Some extensions require separate installation, and others are installed by default.

 ## Installed extensions